asternoeld/greends-pml/docs/T7_ensemble_methods.md

 Gradient Boost is also a *dependent* method, since each tree is an improvement of the earlier trees.
 Gradient Boost provides a framework to build an ensemble of trees based on an arbitrary loss function.
 In Gradient Boosting, each new tree is computed using a **simple classifier** (also called weak inducer, that just performs better than random) over the **residuals** from the previous model.

-You can find a brief and informal description of the ideas behind gradient boosting at [Visual Guide to Gradient Boosted Trees (xgboost), 5'](https://www.youtube.com/watch?v=TyvYZ26alZs) and a nice and brief description of the maths of gradient boosting at [Gradient Boosting : Data Science's Silver Bullet (15')](https://www.youtube.com/watch?v=en2bmeB4QUo)
+You can find a brief and informal description of the ideas behind gradient boosting at [Visual Guide to Gradient Boosted Trees (xgboost), 5'](https://www.youtube.com/watch?v=TyvYZ26alZs) (uses *MNIST data set*) and a nice and brief description of the maths of gradient boosting at [Gradient Boosting : Data Science's Silver Bullet (15')](https://www.youtube.com/watch?v=en2bmeB4QUo)

 For details and very nice illustrations, look at the two following posts: